Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Proof of

-We find $h$ by drawing inspiration from the derivation~\citet{cai1996generation}, which sets the Fokker-Planck-Kolmogorov (FPK) equation to 0 to obtain stationarity and then solves for the dynamics.
-In contrast to ~\citet{cai1996generation}, instead of solving for the diffusion, which, in general, requires us to compute an intractable integral with no closed-form, we solve for the drift.
-This part of the proof is similar in spirit to the derivation of the stationary SDE used for stochastic gradient MCMC~\cite{ma2015complete,ormandy2019linking}.
+We find $h$ by drawing inspiration from the derivation of \citet{cai1996generation}, which sets the Fokker--Planck--Kolmogorov (FPK) equation to $0$ to obtain stationarity and then solves for the dynamics.
+In contrast, instead of solving for the diffusion (which typically requires computing intractable integrals), we solve for the drift.
+This derivation parallels classical Langevin dynamics and stochastic gradient MCMC (e.g.~\cite{ma2015complete,ormandy2019linking}).